Fay Kleinman

 Fay Kleinman (November 29, 1912 – February 21, 2012) was an American painter.
 She was also known by her married names, Fay Skurnick, and then Fay Levenson.
 The medium of most of the works Kleinman created is oil on canvas, but she also produced some mixed-media work and watercolors.
 She exhibited in museums in New York and Massachusetts and in galleries throughout the country.
-She was the co-founder of the Becket Arts Center in Becket, Massachusetts.
+She was the co-founder of the Becket Arts Center in Becket, Massachusetts with Tully Filmus and Emanuel Levenson.

 Biography

 Kleinman studied at the American Artists School: murals with Anton Refregier, painting with Jean Liberte, and sculpture with Milton Hebald.
 She also took classes through the WPA, City College of New York, and the National Academy of Design.

 Kleinman continued to paint into her nineties.
 She painted portraits of her daughter and both her grandsons.
 One portrait of her grandson, Randy Napoleon at ten years old was purchased in 2005 by the Ypsilanti District Library in Ypsilanti, Michigan, where it hangs in front of the children's collection.
 Another painting of Randy and paintings of Brian Napoleon were included in a 2006 show at the Ann Arbor District Library, Ordinary People, in which Kleinman showed the extraordinary qualities of "ordinary" individuals.

 In addition to portraits, she created abstractions, still lifes, and landscapes.
 She was best known for her "Zayde" series, paintings created from sketches her father did for her daughter based on stories her daughter, then three, made up for him.
 They were first exhibited in 1971 at the Becket Arts Center, Massachusetts.
 They were compared to the works of Paul Klee, include fanciful figures and places.

+Kleinman was also known for her paintings of cats.
+She painted her own cats and those of friends and did humorous sketches of cats in assorted situations.
+Often in her work, cats took center stage, looming larger than the people in her paintings.

+She was also recognized for her mixed-media work, which sometimes uitilized wallpaper remnants or tissue paper.
+In one painting, two people are having coffee.
+Only one person is in the painting; the other is reflected in the coffee pot.